PaPa31/hm/docs/digital-design/exercises/exercises-101-130.md

 :::

 :::caution
 I was wrong!
 5.65 bits - is the amount of information.
 This is one problem!
-How many bits of a binary number does it take to include this value, this is another matter!
+And how many bits of a binary number does it take to include this value, this is another matter!
 :::
 ## Exercise 1.5 Old clock without a minute hand